 NRC recommends that a minimum of 3.0 mg/L of vitamin E in cattle blood is maintained.
-When the blood levels are below 1.0 mg/L, it is defined as deficient.
-Optimal vitamin E supplementation for a dairy cow is 1,000 mg as dl- $\alpha$ -tocopheryl acetate per day per cow during the dry far-off period (when cow is not being milked), 2,000 mg per day during the pre-fresh period (close to calving, usually about two weeks to due date) and 500 mg per day during lactation for optimum reproduction and udder health.
+When blood levels are below 1.0 mg/L, it is defined as deficient.
+Optimal vitamin E supplementation for a dairy cow is 1,000 mg of dl- α -tocopheryl acetate per day per cow during the dry far-off period (when the cow is not being milked), 2,000 mg per day during the pre-fresh period (close to calving, usually about two weeks to due date) and 500 mg per day during lactation for optimum reproduction and udder health5.